310mc/https-310mc.github.io-tl/source/_posts/idol_story/midori_2.md

 {% endbubble %}

 {% bubble Midori %}
-<th>(That voice… It sounds like either Yuta-kun or Hinata-kun… I can’t move right now, so I can’t check which twin it is…)</th>
+<th>(That voice… It sounds like either Yuuta-kun or Hinata-kun… I can’t move right now, so I can’t check which twin it is…)</th>
 {% endbubble %}

 {% bubble Yuta %}